Port Louis Marina

 8:00 am – 5:00 pm

 Fresh water, electricity, wireless broadband, cable TV, night security, refuse disposal, toilet, showers, swimming pool, restaurant, bar, duty free shopping and weather forecasts.
 The supermarket, chandlery, yacht club, fuel station and cinema are all just a two minute dinghy ride away.

 Luggage allowance is 20kg per person.
 Only one item of hand luggage per person is allowed and this must not weigh more than 5kg.
-For storage aboard we recommend travelling light and using soft or folding luggage.
+For storage aboard we recommend travelling light and using folding luggage.

 Lost or damaged luggage while flying is the responsibility of the airline and is not covered by your travel insurance.
-You must not include in Checked Baggage money, jewelry, precious metals, computers, personal electronic devices, negotiable papers, securities or other valuables, business documents, passports and other identification documents or samples.
+You must not include in checked baggage money, jewelry, precious metals, computers, personal electronic devices, negotiable papers, securities or other valuables, business documents, passports and other identification documents or samples.

 If an incident occurs, immediately report it to airport officials.
 Claims will not be considered once you have left the airport